Tech Guided is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 PRICE ON AMAZON »

 *Component prices fluctuate daily.
-Click here to check current pricing.
+Click ‘Price on Amazon’ to see the most-up-to-date price.

 **You’ll need an operating system.
-Windows costs ~$100.
+Windows 11 is free to download but a license costs ~$125.
 However, you can still install Windows for free and it will work indefinitely without activating it—there will just be a watermark at the bottom left of your desktop asking you to activate it.

-$400 Budget Gaming PCFor $400, you can build a budget gaming PC that will allow you to play games like Rocket League, League of Legends, and Dota 2 on higher settings.
+For $400, you can build a budget gaming PC that will allow you to play games like Rocket League, League of Legends, Valorant, and Dota 2 on higher settings.

 And, by building it yourself, you can avoid having to deal with the low-quality power supplies and motherboards that the big computer companies like to throw in their budget systems.
-And, it is a far better alternative than opting for a cheap laptop.
+And, it is a far better alternative than opting for a cheap laptop or budget prebuilt system.

-This $400 gaming PC build comes with an Intel Core i3-12100F processor, 8GB of DDR4 memory, a GT 1030 graphics card, a 80PLUS Gold 600W power supply, and the same Thermaltake micro-ATX case as found in the builds above.
-The power supply and the roomier case size will make upgrading this budget gaming PC a lot easier in the future.
+This $400 gaming PC build comes with an AMD Ryzen 5 5500 processor, 8GB of DDR4 memory, an Intel ARC A380 graphics card, an 80PLUS Bronze 550W power supply, and a Cooler Master Q300L micro-ATX case.
+The 360mm of GPU clearance offered by the Q300L case will make upgrading this budget gaming PC a lot easier in the future.

 Part List for $400 PC Build